Ian Heilbron: Early life and education

 Heilbron was born in Glasgow on 6 November 1886 to a wine merchant (David Heilbron) and his wife (Fanny Jessel).
 He was Jewish.

 He was educated at Glasgow High School and then the Royal Technical College with G. G. Henderson.
 Following an award of a Carnegie Fellowship he went to the University of Leipzig to study under Arthur Rudolf Hantzsch for his doctoral thesis (1907–1910).

 He was awarded a Ph.D.
 He received a D.Sc. at the University of Glasgow in 1918 for his Contribution to the Study of Semi-carbazones' and other papers.

 Military service

 He served in the Royal Army Service Corps (1910–1920).
 He was awarded a Distinguished Service Order in 1918 for distinguished service related to operations in Salonika.
 He was also appointed an Officer of the Order of the Redeemer by the Greek government.
 He achieved the rank of lieutenant colonel, Assistant Director of Supplies.

 During the Second World War from 1939 to 1942 he worked as a scientific advisor to the Department of Scientific Research in the Ministry of Supply.
-After 1942 he became a scientific advisor to the Ministry of Production.
+From 1942 to 1945 he became a scientific advisor to the Ministry of Production and assisted in the introduction of DDT.